argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 And if God cares about all peoples, Christians should too.
 This is the single most important application point from the book of Jonah.
 As Mark Dever has said, “God has always been more committed to reaching the world than his own people have been.”
 We should care about seeing God’s word spread throughout the nations, and that care and concern should translate into evangelism and missions.
 Jesus commanded his disciples — and that includes you, Christian — to “go and make disciples of all nations,” (Matthew 28:19).
 It should be normal for Christians to pray for the growth of the church in other nations; to give money to support missions in other nations; to go and help plant churches in other nations.
 Our work spreading the gospel should be international and global to reflect the universality of God’s dominion.
 And our fellowship with believers from other countries will be a powerful, visible, counter-cultural testimony of God’s work in our lives.

 Of course, we should not miss the humbling message of this book.
 Who are we?
 The humble Assyrian king?
 No — we are the reluctant prophet Jonah.
 We are God’s people, we are called to take a message of mercy to those who haven’t heard, we are those who are so slow to go.
 And we are those who too often seem more occupied with our own comfort than God’s great plans to show his mercy to the nations.
 Read Jonah with this in mind and walk his humbling road.

-__*So let’s think about that before we finish.
-How should these two books — both Micah and Jonah — change the way we think about missions globally and evangelism here in Knoxville?*__

-## Conclusion

-Well, we’ve looked at half of the Minor Prophets.
-I pray that you’ve been struck by the Lord’s holiness, our own sinfulness and need of a savior, the Lord’s great mercy in providing that savior in Jesus Christ, and our great calling now to live new and holy lives as His disciples.
-Next week we’ll continue on in the Minor Prophets.

 [^1]: Cannonically speaking, it’s also interesting to point out that Amos ends with the salvation of the remnant of Edom, and Obadiah is a prophesy against Edom.
 That may explain why Obadiah follows Amos in the Hebrew cannon.